Schwartz Jampel syndrome

 - Aberfeld syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-contractures; short stature; small, fixed facial features; and eye abnormalities (some of which may impair vision).
-SJS was divided into SJS type 1 and SJS type 2 (also referred as neonatal Schwartz Jampel syndrome).
-SJS type 2 is now considered a distinct, more severe condition called Stuve-Wiedemann syndrome, which is caused by mutations in the LIFR gene.
-SJS type 1 is subdivided in type 1A and type 1B, differentiated by severity and age of onset.
+contractures); short stature; small "fixed" facial features; and eye abnormalities.
+Previously, SJS was divided into types 1 and 2.
+SJS type 2 (also refereed to as neonatal SJS) is now considered a distinct, more severe condition called Stuve-Wiedemann syndrome, which is caused by mutations in the LIFR gene.
+SJS is subdivided into types 1A and 1B, differentiated by severity and age of onset.
 Type 1A, considered classic SJS, is the most commonly recognized type.
-People with type 1A typically develop more mild symptoms later in childhood, while people with type 1B have symptoms that are more severe and are apparent immediately after birth.
-SJS type 1 is caused by mutations in the HSPG2 gene.
-SJS type 1 is thought to be inherited in an autosomal recessive manner; however, some cases reported in the medical literature suggest an autosomal dominant inheritance pattern.
-Treatment for both type 1A and 1B aims to normalize muscle activity through various methods including massage and stretching, medications such as Botulinum toxin, and surgery.Schwartz Jampel syndrome (SJS) is a genetic disorder that affects bone and muscle development.
-Signs and symptoms may include muscle stiffness and weakness; abnormal bone development; joint
+People with type 1A typically develop more mild symptoms later in childhood, while individuals with type 1B have symptoms that are more severe and are apparent immediately after birth.
+SJS is caused by mutations in the HSPG2 gene.
+SJS is thought to be inherited in an autosomal recessive manner; however, some cases reported in the medical literature suggest an autosomal dominant inheritance pattern.
+Treatment for type 1A and 1B aims to normalize muscle activity through various methods including massage and stretching, medications such as botulinum toxin (Botox), and surgery.Schwartz Jampel syndrome (SJS) is a genetic disorder that affects bone and muscle development.
+Signs and symptoms may include muscle stiffness and weakness; joint deformities that affect mobility (

 - Pearl PL & Philip S. Schwartz Jampel syndrome.
 National Organization of Rare Diseases.
 2012; http://www.rarediseases.org/rare-disease-information/rare-diseases/byID/1058/viewAbstract.